Skip to Content

 Best Waterproof Mittens for Kids

-For the littlest kids, we always suggest getting waterproof mittens because it’s harder for young kids to regulate their temperature.
+We always suggest getting waterproof mittens for the littlest kids because it’s harder for young kids to regulate their temperature.
 As kids grow a bit older, the mittens or gloves question becomes more of a personal preference.
-Some kids prefer the dexterity that gloves provide.
-Others love the extra warmth of mittens.
+Some kids prefer the dexterity that gloves provide, while others love the extra warmth of mittens.

 One solution to the mittens vs. gloves question is to buy a pair of waterproof mittens and liner gloves so your kids have the best of both worlds.
 They can wear gloves on warmer days, mittens for snow play, and combine the two for really cold days.
 Here are our top choices for gloves and mittens for kids.